bandrango/nsjail-python/README.md

 ## 🔌 Configuration

-- `nsjail.cfg`: Customize resource limits (CPU, memory, filesystem).

-## ⚙️ Centralized Configuration

 All environment settings and runtime parameters are centralized in the `application.yaml` file.
 This configuration file defines key aspects of the sandbox environment, such as:

-- NSJail execution parameters
+- NSJail
-- Docker and Python runtime settings
+- Logging
+- Flask

+- `nsjail.cfg`: Customize resource limits (CPU, memory, filesystem).

 This approach ensures consistency across environments and simplifies deployment and maintenance.